ChiaraSapo/Experimental-robotics-laboratory-Assignment1/README.md

 ### Robot motion controller:

 It subscribes to the "odom" topic from stage and to the "target_pos" topic.
 It calculates the successive positions of the robot from the current to the next postion.
+It then publishes the velocity on the "cmd_vel" topic of stage.

 ### Print info: